Brian Griffin (photographer): Career

 After college, Griffin moved to London to work as a fashion photographer.
 At the recommendation of Lester Bookbinder he instead took a job as a corporate photographer for the London-based business magazine Management Today, and later other publications, including Accountancy Age, Computing, and Marketing.
 His 1974 photograph "Rush Hour, London Bridge" brought him national recognition; a print is now in the collection of the Victoria and Albert Museum.
 By the 1980s, Griffin had become known as a corporate photography expert.
 His first solo show was in London in 1981.

 Around this same time, Griffin began working in the music industry, landing his first music gigs with Stiff Records.
-His work shooting businessmen translated well to many of the groups of the time who also dressed in suits and ties, such as The Jam and Elvis Costello and the Attractions.
-Over the next few years, he photographed such as acts as Depeche Mode, R.E.M., Iggy Pop, Ringo Starr, and Peter Gabriel.
-His work appeared on many album covers of the era, notably that of Depeche Mode's A Broken Frame, often cited as one of the best color photographs ever shot.
+His work shooting businessmen translated well to many of the groups of the time who also dressed in suits and ties, such as the Jam and Elvis Costello and the Attractions.
+Over the next few years, he photographed such acts as Siouxsie Sioux, Kate Bush, Depeche Mode, Ultravox, Toyah Willcox, R.E.M., Billy Idol, Iggy Pop, Ringo Starr, Queen and Peter Gabriel.
+His work appeared on many album covers of the era, notably the first four album releases of Echo & the Bunnymen, and Depeche Mode's A Broken Frame (1982), which is often cited as one of the best color photographs ever shot.
 The photograph also appears on the cover of Life's 1990 edition of "World's Best Photographs 1980–1990".
 His work appeared in publications such as Esquire (US), Rolling Stone, Radio Times, The Sunday Times, The Sunday Telegraph, The Observer, and Car.